Nikmaz-06/IMAD5112-Assignment-2-Nikyle-Mazeau/README.md

 ![Flashcard App Screenshot](Screenshot_2025.05.26_14.41.02.776.png)
 ![FLashcard App Screenshot](Screenshot_2025.05.26_14.41.23.051.png)

+## Use of GitHub Actions
+Please note GitHub actions was used, refer to the blank yml file included.

 ## Thank you
 Thank you for taking an interest to read all the way to the end.
 I hope you have a fantastic time with my app!!!